Are You Living With Chronic Worry and Fear?

-You most likely try to ward off bad things from happening to you, by exercising a lot of control over your daily life and by engaging in other maladaptive strategies to manage the anxiety that you feel.
-People who have GAD are often diagnosed with the more anxious-controlling types of prsonality disorders, like obsessive-compulsive disorder.
+You most likely try to ward off bad things from happening to you by exercising a lot of control over your daily life and by engaging in other maladaptive strategies to manage the anxiety that you feel.
+People who have GAD are often diagnosed with the more anxious-controlling types of personality disorders, like obsessive-compulsive disorder.

-Until then, however, the mental health field has a rrange of treatments for anxiety that are very effective.
+Until then, however, the mental health field has a range of treatments for anxiety that are very effective.
 The quickest way to reduce your anxiety is through medication.
-Today, the anti-anxiety medications work quickly, but, like most medications, they are not without side-effects.
+Today, the anti-anxiety medications work quickly, but, like most medications, they are not without side effects.
 If you are going to seek treatment for your anxiety, you should know what the research says about medication versus psychotherapy for disorders of anxiety and depression.

 The research shows that medication and psychotherapy together work better than either treatment alone.

 Medication reduces your symptoms and permits new learning, as it lowers anxiety enough for you to take risks and implement healthier coping strategies.
 Selective Serotonin Reuptake Inhibitors (SSRIs) are usually psychiatrists’ first choice for treatment of anxiety, even though they are typically used as anti-depressants.
 This is because they are non-addictive and thus safer than traditional anti-anxiety medications (benzodiazepines).

 For optimal functioning, the mood stabilizing nerve chemical, serotonin, maintains a certain level within our nervous system and brain.
 Too much or too little causes brain dysfunction.
 In states of depression and anxiety, serotonin levels are often low.
 The SSRIs permit serotonin to circulate at higher levels in the nervous system and brain, which alleviates anxiety and depression and stabilizes mood.